Wilfred/difftastic/doc/what-and-why.md

 ## What and Why

-The following is a list of files and directories that are likely to remain "provided" by the repository unless significant changes occur elsewhere (e.g. upstream tree-sitter changes what / how they do things or other grammar repositories decide to change certain practices).
-The order is alphabetical and not meant to reflect relative importance.
+The order of the following files and directories is alphabetical and not meant to reflect relative importance.

 * `CHANGELOG.md` - this file contains a changelog.